Please read this Sales Policy completely, your deposit is an agreement to these terms.

 Our average prices are provided below.

-Contact us for details on the price of a specific puppy you are intrested in.
+View litter page details on the price of a specific puppy you are interested in.

 Shipping/Pickup of your Puppy